ajaygunalan/audio/README.md

 3. Use [trx](http://www.pogo.org.uk/~mark/trx/) as the base and implement your algorithm by having [ODAS](https://github.com/introlab/odas) and [ROS package](https://github.com/balkce/beamform) as a reference.

 **Why not directly use ODAS and ROS package?**

-  I achieved basic results that worked but were not reliable.
-Thus, in order to improve reliability, we need to understand in-depth and fine-tune based upon the problems we face.
+I achieved basic results in both libraries that worked but were not reliable.
+Thus, in order to improve reliability, we need to understand the problem in-depth and fine-tune based upon our system.